ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 >
 > — [§3.7 and 3.7.1, N2731 Working Draft ISO/IEC 9899:202x, October 2021](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2731.pdf)

 So a good fix would be to carefully annotate whether someone meant "abstract character", a "single byte", a "code unit", and so on and so forth.
 This would make it better to handle cases like this and others in the standard, and to at the very least make "character" a distinct Word of Power with a more precise definition (like matching it more directly to mean "*character type*" or something more formal).
-But in a little twist that I was not fully prepared for in this story, they were told it was left *intentionally non-italicized and not strictly defined so people could wiggle within the definition*. … Ah.
+It would also help in this case: if we meant "abstract character", then it didn't matter what "transparently" meant in the previous wording because an implementation could do whatever they want (the input represents an "abstract character").
+But, if they meant the bit representation that fits in a single byte — a single `unsigned char`, even! — then this would help us close the loop.
+But in a little twist that I was not fully prepared for in this story, they were told it was left *intentionally not strictly defined so people could wiggle within the definition*. … Ah.

 …